MTC-IGFO Mastering Transfer Console "Input Gain Filter Output" PC boards: https://ka-electronics.com/shop/index.p ... earch=igfo

 Bill of Materials:

-Two are for the base IGFO board (12/24V relay), the third for the gain switch assembly, and the fourth for the filter tuning resistors.
+One is for the base IGFO board (24V relay), the second for the gain switch assembly, and the third for the filter tuning resistors.

 When ordering filter components for multiple boards make sure the number tuning capacitors are correct.